-This paragraph lays out a clear case for this student’s aptitude for, and interest in, Chemistry.
+This paragraph outlines a clear case for this student’s aptitude for and interest in Chemistry.
 He explains in detail how he has explored his intended major, using academic terminology to show us he has studied the subject deeply.
 Knowing an admissions reader is looking for evidence that this student has a talent for Chemistry, this paragraph gives them the evidence they need to admit him.

 Additionally, I have worked on an undergraduate computer science course on MIT Opencourseware, but found that the content followed fixed rules and did not require creativity.
 At the time I was interested in neural networks and listened to lectures by professor Geoffrey Hinton who serendipitously mentioned his students testing his techniques on ‘Kaggle Competitions’.
 I quickly got interested and decided to compete on this platform.
 Kaggle allowed me to measure my machine learning skills against competitors with PhDs or who are professional data scientists at large corporations.
 With this kind of competition naturally I did not win any prizes, but I worked with the same tools and saw how others gradually perfected a script, something which has helped my A Level studies immensely.